The Moon of Israel: Production

 The actors were filmed in the dry and overwhelmed by the "sea" later, during the editing.
 When, a few weeks after the Sklavenkönigin opened, the competing film was also in the cinemas, it came as a surprise that the parting of the Red Sea was considerably more realistic in the Austrian production.
-It was not only the Viennese critics who noted this: even Hollywood colleagues expressed their amazement that in this regard the Laaer Berg had outdone Hollywood.
+It was not only the Viennese critics who noted this: even Hollywood colleagues expressed their amazement that in this regard Laaer Berg had outdone Hollywood.

 The director of Sascha-Film, Arnold Pressburger, assisted the film director Michael Kertész as artistic director.
 The assistant director was Arthur Gottlein.
-The cameramen Max Nekut Gustav Ucicky and Hans Theyer were supported by Sascha Kolowrat-Krakowsky, the film's producer, as technical director.
+The cameramen Max Nekut, Gustav Ucicky and Hans Theyer were supported by Sascha Kolowrat-Krakowsky, the film's producer, as technical director.

 The film is supposed to have cost 1.5 billion Kronen.
-The true value of the sum is admittedly relativised by the constant high inflation that raged until the mid-1920s, but nevertheless it is one of the highest outlays ever for an Austrian film.
+The true value of the sum is admittedly relativised by the constant high inflation that raged until the mid-1920s.
+Still, nevertheless it is one of the highest outlays ever for an Austrian film.
 Sascha-Film was only able to obtain credit from their bank against the personal security provided by Sascha Kolowrat-Krakowsky.
 The reason for this was partly the high production costs, but also the film's very risky economic prospects - many Austrian film production companies, after several boom years, had gone bankrupt.
 Austrian production companies were less and less able to stand up to the strong competition of cheap foreign imports, particularly from the United States.
-Additionally inflation was receding, which made Austrian films more expensive abroad, after a period in which the film export had flourished, thanks to the weak currency.
+Additionally, inflation was receding, which made Austrian films more expensive abroad, after a period in which film export had flourished, thanks to the weak currency.
 Besides, the high period of the epic film was gradually passing - the sensation value of the enormous crowd scenes and of scantily clad actresses was falling.